Veenxz/Veenxz/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on CFD.
+- 🔭 I’m currently working on OpenFOAM and Rhino.
-- 🌱 I’m currently learning C++ and OpenCV.
+- 🌱 I’m currently learning C++ and medical image processing.
 - 💬 Ask me about anything, I am happy to help.

 **Languages and Tools:**